ava-labs/avalanche-docs/docs/community/tutorials-contest/2022/avax-subnet-customization/README.md

     Mainnet
 ```

-We will deploy the subnet on a local network so choose `Local Network` here.
+We will deploy the Subnet on a local network so choose `Local Network` here.

 This process will install Avalanchego (if not already installed) and start the network.
 This will take a couple of minutes so, this is a good time to refresh your coffee ☕